 There is no question that the emergence of generative AI is going to significantly alter various aspects of our daily lives.
 At the same time, most of the large language models (LLMs) are designed as general-purpose black boxes and their utility is initially confined to the data they were trained on.
 However, it is possible to extend their functionality and reasoning to any custom data set, be it private or public, even without the massive effort that would be needed to retrain or even fine-tune them.

 We are going to start exploring that concept today with a multi-part post series on “bringing your own data” to Azure OpenAI.
 In part one today, we will set up the necessary Azure resources and prepare the stage for a client application integration, which will follow in parts two and further.

 - Part 1 (this part): Setting up Azure AI Search for custom data

-- Part 2: Calling Azure OpenAI Search with custom data via REST API
+- Part 2: Calling Azure OpenAI Service with custom data via REST API

 Understanding Retrieval-Augmented Generation 🔗

 The common AI architectural pattern employed in such situations is the so-called Retrieval Augmented Generation (RAG), which was first introduced by P.Lewis et al. in their paper Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks.
 RAG is a technique that combines the power of any pre-trained language models with the information retrieval capabilities of our system to enhance the model’s generation of text.
 When a query is input, the information retrieval component fetches relevant documents or snippets of text from the appropriate data storage, and then feeds that information into the language model as part of the prompt.
 The model then uses this retrieved information to generate a response that is informed by the content of the retrieved documents.